twint mobile payment switzerland questions answers

 Unlike Apple Pay, Google Pay and Samsung Pay, Twint cannot currently be used to pay outside of Switzerland.

-Technologically, Twint takes a different approach: While Apple Pay, Google Pay and Samsung Pay all rely on NFC technology, Twint’s payment system is based on QR codes and Bluetooth.
+Technologically, Twint takes a different approach: While Apple Pay, Google Pay and Samsung Pay all rely on NFC technology, Twint’s payment system is based on QR codes.

 Twint offers a number of unique advantages over Apple Pay, Google Pay and Samsung Pay.
 These include direct linking to Swiss bank accounts, fast money transfers between Twint users, the ability to pay at many Swiss parking meters and farm stalls, and conformity with Swiss privacy laws.